 The posting of the Annual O.D.A.
-Accessibility Plan is to be communicated to all York Region District School Board locations through an e-mail memo to the system from the Superintendent of Employee Services.
+Accessibility Plan is to be communicated to all York Region District School Board locations through a memo to the system from the Superintendent of Employee Services, posted on the Board's Enterprise Portal.
 This will occur each fall immediately following the posting of the Plan.

-11. O.D.A.
+Appendix: O.D.A.
 ACCESSIBILITY TEAM MEMBERS